madugood/Azure-Automation-Terraform/README.md

 Public IP uses Standard SKU due to free-tier limitations.
 Ubuntu image used: Canonical:0001-com-ubuntu-server-jammy:22_04-lts-gen2:latest SSH public key must be placed in the same folder or embedded as a variable.

+🧼 Cleanup
+Always destroy resources after testing to avoid unnecessary charges:

+bash
+terraform destroy

+📄 License
+This lab is part of the CCGC 5502 Automation course and is intended for educational use only.